Hichem-E/npi_data_extractor/README.md

 This notebook just walks through extracting the data quickly, and some code blocks to visualize details about the dataset

+# app.py

+This file houses the tkinter code to create the gui for non-technical users.
+It's a very simple program loop that presents all the .csv files found in its working directory, and lets you select the right file and run extraction, generating a new csv with a Michigan filter

 # Pyinstaller

 Pyinstaller is being used to generate a standalone .exe.
 Just as a reminder, pyinstaller only generate the file based the current running OS, and can not generate cross builds to run on other OS's.